ibm-cloud-docs/secure-enterprise/project-spend.md

 As a billing or FinOps manager, you need to track spending for teams in your organization and bill them back for the resources that they deploy.
 [Projects](#x2035151){: term} help with accounting by ensuring that all resources that are associated with a project can be tracked back to the project with tagging and resource usage reports.
 {: shortdesc}

+From the **Overview** tab in your project, you can use the resource summary and configuration usage widgets to get a quick overview of the resources and usage in your project.
+{: tip}